thomasthetechengine/crestron-home-assistant/README.md

 # Crestron Controller Setup

-This node js server mimics a crestron panel, in your controller, assign one of your IP ID's to an XPanel, which this node js server will be sending and recieving from.
-Due to a bug you can only use single digit IP ID numbers.
+This node js server mimics a crestron panel, in your controller, assign one of your IP 's to an XPanel, which this node js server will be sending and recieving from.
+Due to a bug you can only use single digit IP  numbers.

 ![image](https://github.com/user-attachments/assets/11d81a67-4470-4600-83b8-7dd5f78ee713)

 When creating analog sliders / inputs on your touch panels, keep the maxmium value to 255, since anything higher breaks the plugin, use the `Ranges` option on your entites in `configuration.json` to convert the value to a different range.

+# Fixed Bugs

+Now supports 16 bit values and joins

+IPID in `configuration.json` is now functional, and you no longer set it in the top of index.js

+Fixed a bunch of typos causing occasional runtime crashes

 # Known Bugs

-Everything is limited to 8 bit, so you can only send and recieve joins 1-255 for digital, serial and analog.

-The IP ID of the plugin can only be a singular digit, node js is fussy on how it concantenates hexadecimals, or how its formatted in a json file

-Analog values can only be sent from 0 to 255 (8 bit), but can be converted by the plugin using the Ranges option (See configuration examples below)

 Updating configuration.json sometimes requires a restart of the plugin to take full effect.